 The Group's ability to effectively obtain real estate, including new stores, distribution centres and corporate offices nationally and internationally, depends on the availability of real estate that meets the Group's criteria relating to price, square meterage, demographics, and other factors.
 Moreover, while the majority of the Group's stores are leased on flexible contracts with short notice periods and break clauses, there is a risk that the Group fails to manage its portfolio and becomes trapped in longer leases which will tie the Group into leases where a store is no longer profitable and should be closed down.
 Furthermore, if the Group fails to renew existing store leases and secure adequate new locations, it could have a material adverse effect on the Group's results of operations.
 Additionally, the economic environment may at times make it difficult for the Group to determine the fair market rent of real estate properties internationally.
 This could impact the Group's decisions to exercise lease options at previously negotiated rents and to renew expiring leases at negotiated rents.
-If the Group is unable to retain real estate locations which are adequate to meet its targets or if the profitability of the Group's existing physical stores is not effectively managed, it could have a material adverse effect on the Group's results of operations.
+If the Group is unable to retain real estate locations which are adequate to meet its targets or if the profitability of the Group's results of operations.